 What do you think the industry can do better in regards to mental wellbeing?

-We all have to call on those around us from time to time.
-So you need to make sure they are people you trust, are supportive and can give you advise particularly when you can’t always see the problem first hand.
-Education is everything too so I think the more older artists or managers can help out the youth out the healthier it’ll be for everyone.
+Education is everything too so I think the more older artists or managers can help out the youth out, the healthier it’ll be for everyone.

 There is a lot of talk about how streaming has made it more difficult for artists to make money – do you think the digitisation of music has any benefits?
 What advice would you give to a young musician trying to make a living from music?